JTSAKE/tarkov-know-it-all/README.md

 ---

 ### 🛠️ `!build <module name>`
-Returns all requirements to build or upgrade a hideout module.
+- Returns all requirements to build or upgrade a hideout module.
-Fuzzy-matches hideout station names (bitcoin, medstation, water, etc.)
+- Fuzzy-matches hideout station names (bitcoin, medstation, water, etc.)
-Shows item counts, skill levels, and prerequisite modules for each level Pulls real-time data from Tarkov.dev's hideout structure Future-ready for Viktor to critique your base-building priorities
+- Shows item counts, skill levels, and prerequisite modules for each level
+- Pulls real-time data from Tarkov.dev's hideout structure
+- Future-ready for Viktor to critique your base-building priorities

 ---

 ### 🧱 `!buildlvl <module name>`
-Lists all upgrade levels available for a given hideout module.
+- Lists all upgrade levels available for a given hideout module.
-Fuzzy-matches hideout station names (lavatory, intel, med, etc.)
+- Fuzzy-matches hideout station names (lavatory, intel, med, etc.)
-Displays available levels in a clean list (e.g., Lv1, Lv2, Lv3)
+- Displays available levels in a clean list (e.g., Lv1, Lv2, Lv3)
-Useful for planning what’s possible before gathering materials Viktor adds commentary about your ambitions (or lack thereof)
+- Useful for planning what’s possible before gathering materials
+- Viktor adds commentary about your ambitions (or lack thereof)

+---

+### 🎯 `!boss <boss name>`
+Intel report on any boss in Tarkov, delivered by Viktor.
+- Fuzzy name matching (`tagilla`, `killa`, `shadow`, etc.)
+- Includes spawn location, spawn chance, guards, tactics, and loot
+- Viktor summarizes with a snarky personality via GPT
+- Great for pre-raid planning or squad banter

 ---